A Systematic Analysis of Higher Education on Software Engineering in the Netherlands: Research Method and Process

 \autoref{tab:ann-scheme} provides an overview of the final annotation scheme; the top part shows the KAs, while the bottom part focuses on the clusters of courses.

 \item \textit{Extend the set of annotated courses.} The revised annotation scheme from step (3) was then used in a second annotation round.
 The three authors involved in step (2) have re-analysed the courses from the four universities, and at the same time, selected researchers/educators from six additional universities (\RU, \RUG, \TUD, \UvA, \UL, \UT) were invited and asked to (a) provide a list of SE courses taught at their institution, and (b) annotate those using the annotation scheme.
-This led to an additional set of 207 courses with annotations. \item \textit{Homogenisation of course annotations.} The new set of 207 courses was analysed by the same three authors in order to identify discrepancies from the annotation that was performed on the 79 courses (which were left over from 85 when six were removed).
+This led to an additional set of 207 courses with annotations.
+These additional colleagues were selected based on convenience sampling: we invited contacts we had met at events on SE education and with expertise beyond teaching individual courses. \item \textit{Homogenisation of course annotations.} The new set of 207 courses was analysed by the same three authors in order to identify discrepancies from the annotation that was performed on the 79 courses (which were left over from 85 when six were removed).
 We observed that many courses were prerequisites for SE courses but could not be mapped to the KAs we included; this led to removing 103 courses, thereby retaining 128 courses for the additional six universities.
 Summing up to the annotated courses from the first four universities, this results in 207 courses that are included in this analysis.
 During this process, the three authors also checked the ticked KAs against the course descriptions, and made several adjustments whenever they saw a discrepancy from the annotation scheme.
 We have found, indeed, that several KAs had been ticked even when that KA was not a primary focus for that course.
 In total, this resulted in 167 removed ticks and 39 added ones.
 Given the 319 agreements to tick and the 2,580 agreements to not tick the KA, this results in a Cohen's kappa of 0.718, which represents substantial agreement.
-A detailed analysis of the inter-rater agreement per category can be found in the online appendix\footnote{Our online appendix includes our coded data as well as other scripts used for our analysis: \url{https://tinyurl.com/5ddpddzc}}. \item \textit{Improve internal consistency.} In order to improve the internal consistency of the tagging, the three authors subdivided the KAs and they checked all 207 courses, with the aim of determining the consistency of the annotations for each KA.
+A detailed analysis of the inter-rater agreement per category can be found in the online appendix\footnote{Our online appendix includes our coded data as well as other scripts used for our analysis: \url{https://doi.org/10.5281/zenodo.21276768}}.
+We sent the list of retained courses and our revised annotations to the colleagues who provided the initial lists, giving them the opportunity to challenge our decisions; we have not received objections, only a couple requests for clarifications. \item \textit{Improve internal consistency.} In order to improve the internal consistency of the tagging, the three authors subdivided the KAs and they checked all 207 courses, with the aim of determining the consistency of the annotations for each KA.
+The goal was that of ensuring that a single annotator would make a `vertical' analysis of all courses against one individual KA, looking for omitted or erroneous ticks.
 This led only to three adjustments: one tick was added, two were removed.
 We also identified \textit{signature courses}; we labeled a course as \textit{signature for a KA} if the course revolves almost exclusively around that KA (e.g., a `Requirements Engineering' course would be a signature course for the KA \req). \item \textit{Analyse the data.} The resulting spreadsheet was used at the basis of the follow-up analysis, which revolved around the research questions described in \autoref{sec:rgq}. \end{enumerate}